On strongly spanning $k$-edge-colorable subgraphs: The main results

 Now, assume that $T$ satisfies $sp(T)=\Delta(T)$.
-If $T$ is a star then we are done.
+Let us show the existence of the corresponding sequence of trees.
+If $T$ is a star, we are done.
 Otherwise, assume that $T$ is not a star.
-Then there is a vertex $z$ of $T$, that is of degree $p\geq 2$, such that $z$ is adjacent to exactly $p-1$ vertices of degree one.
-Let $T_1$ be the tree obtained from $T$ by removing the vertex $z$ and all its neighbours that are of degree one.
-Moreover, let $w$ be the vertex of $T_1$ such that $(z,w)\in E(T)$.
-Let us show that $T=T_1 \circ K_{1,p}$.
+Then, there is a vertex $z$ of $T$, that is of degree $p\geq 2$, such that $z$ is adjacent to exactly $p-1$ vertices of degree one.
+Let $T'$ be the tree obtained from $T$ by removing the vertex $z$ and all its neighbours that are of degree one.
+Moreover, let $w$ be the vertex of $T'$ such that $(z,w)\in E(T)$.
+Let us show that $T=T' \circ K_{1,p}$.